BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 05/10/2019
 ---
 It was a good Saturday ❤️.
 I learned new things about the maven tool 👩🏻‍💻.
 In the evening I went to my friend for a haircut and then we went for a run 🏃

+06/10/2019
+---
+Coooold...
+It was very cold outside today ❄️.
+I think nothing special happened today - in the morning, I was in church and in the evening I went to Bialystok.

+07/10/2019
+---
+Work > studies > work 😫...
+For a year I'll have more time 😂😂.
+Nothing to add for today.

+08/10/2019
+---
+Today it was a little better.
+I wasn't in a rush at work and had some free time 😎.
+Arghh...
+Lately I have a weird problem.
+After the morning bath my legs itch me! 😫 It's so annoying 😡!

+09/10/2019
+---
+Another tough day 🤐.
+I found a bug in our system that is so dumb -  communication has definitely failed  😭😭 - that I need to browse the repo, commit after commit and ask a lot of questions to people who made it 🙃

+10/10/2019
+---
+Human nature is really strange... we know that something is good and will give us profit in the future but instead we choose bad things.
+Why? 🤔🤷🏽‍♂️

+11/10/2019
+---
+Hi 👋!
+It's weekend finally!!
+I think this week was very exhausting and I'm a little tired.
+Today with friends we went on pool and afterwards we went to eat some fast food 🍗

+12/10/2019
+---
+Honestly?
+I wasted most of the day.
+Instead of doing things for studies or something I like, I decided to work... 😓 I should be ashamed and this is a lesson for me - don't do work after work 🤨